-Huawei MateBook X Pro (i5-8250U, 8 GB) in review: The 3K ultrabook with a fold-out camera
+Huawei MateBook X Pro (i5-8250U, 8 GB) in review: The 3K ultrabook with fold-out camera

 Almost two years ago, Huawei launched its first MateBook as a thin ultrabook.
-With the second generation, one thing would be clear at the latest: Huawei also wants to be represented in the laptop market in the future.
-A good reason, the Chinese with the MateBook X Pro auf die Proto ask.
+With the second generation, one thing is clear: Huawei wants to be present in the laptop market in the future.
+A good reason to put the Chinese to the test with the MateBook X Pro.

-There are really many notebooks on the market.
-Apple manufactures the probably thinnest and most practical models here.
-This year I was presented with the new MateBook X Pro attention to the Ultrabooks from Huawei.
-Now I was able to find a test device with the cheapest equipment with an i5-8250U Prozessor from Intel with 8 GB RAM and have it out for youprobeers.
+There are really a lot of notebooks on the market.
+Apple produces the thinnest and most practical models.
+This year, I became aware of Huawei's ultrabooks with the new MateBook X Pro.
+Now I was able to get my hands on a test device with the cheapest features, an i5-8250U processor from Intel with 8 GB RAM, and I have tested it for you.probeers.

 First things first: it's in the box

-If you open the small box, the MateBook X Pro the ultrabook itself comes straight to the fore.
-Underneath there are small boxes with a power supply and cable, and there is also the Huawei MateDock, which serves as an extension for the few connections.
+When you open the small box of the MateBook X Pro, the ultrabook itself appears.
+Underneath there are small boxes with the power supply and cable, and there is also the Huawei MateDock, which serves as an extension for the few connections.
 But more on that later.
-Otherwise there is nothing more than a few pieces of paper - with a quick start guide and a guarantee certificate.
+Otherwise there is nothing more than a few pieces of paper - with a quick start guide and a warranty certificate.

 Processing and housing

-When you first pick up the MateBook X Pro the light weight is immediately noticeable.
-At 1,33 kg, it's fairly light compared to the competition (Apple MacBook Air (2018): 1,25 kg).
-Otherwise, it's also fairly thin and practical at 14,6 x 304 x 217 mm.
-In addition to the hard facts, the ultrabook from Huawei is very well made and makes a high-quality impression from front to back.
-The aluminum case has no sharp edges or other bumps.
-The display doesn't wobble either and is relatively stable - it's almost impossible to open it with one hand.
+When you first pick up the MateBook X Pro, you'll immediately notice how light it is.
+At 1,33 kg, it's pretty light compared to the competition (Apple MacBook Air (2018): 1,25 kg).
+Otherwise, with dimensions of 14,6 x 304 x 217 mm, it's also pretty thin and practical.
+In addition to the hard facts, Huawei's ultrabook is very well made and makes a high-quality impression from front to back.
+The aluminum casing has no sharp edges or other unevenness.
+The display doesn't wobble either and is relatively stable - so it's almost impossible to open with one hand.

 Borderless on the front: display

-The almost borderless 13,9-inch display of the Huawei MateBook X Pro in 3:2 format has a resolution of 3.000 x 2.000 pixels.
-The display of content is quite colorful and high-contrast - the pre-installed Windows 10 Home can also be operated via the touchscreen on the display.
-Due to the touchscreen, however, the display is not anti-glare.
+The Huawei MateBook X Pro's almost borderless 13,9-inch display in 3:2 format has a resolution of 3.000 x 2.000 pixels.
+The content is displayed in a very colorful and high-contrast manner - the pre-installed Windows 10 Home can also be operated via the display using the touchscreen.
+However, the touchscreen does not make the display reflective.

-This aspect is particularly noticeable in the sun - here is the MateBook X Pro not really suitable for working, although the display brightness on the whole really convinced me.
-There is also the option of automatic brightness, which was always wrong and always too dark.
-Basically, the display always reacted very accurately during the test and also likes to collect fingerprints.
+This aspect is particularly noticeable in the sun - here the MateBook X Pro is not really suitable for working, although I was very impressed with the display brightness overall.
+There is also the option of automatic brightness, but this was always off and too dark.
+In general, the display always responded very accurately during the test and also tends to collect fingerprints.

 Unfortunately, due to its 3: 2 format together with the 3K resolution, this display has some disadvantages, especially when connecting to a screen or projector.
 Due to the lack of support with these formats, the icons often enlarge and it is no longer possible to work properly on the external screen due to the distorted resolution.
 If you set the resolution back, the display on the MateBook itself no longer fits.
 Annoying.

-My test device has an i5-8250U Proprocessor from Intel, along with 8 GB of RAM.
+My test device has an i5-8250U processor from Intel, along with 8 GB of RAM.
 There is also the MX150 graphics unit with 2 GB DDR5 from Nvidia on board.
-To store my personal data, I had a fast 256 GB NVMe SSD available on my test device.
-On delivery, this is partitioned as standard with C: (for Windows) and D: (data).
-For just under 200 euros more, you get an i1649-7U, 8550 GB RAM and 16 GB SSD for an RRP of 512 euros.
-So if you use Photoshop regularly or want to cut videos on your laptop on the go, you should definitely invest in these 200 euros more because of the larger RAM.
-On top of that there is WLAN 802.11a/b/g/n/ac and Bluetooth 4.2.
+I had a fast 256 GB NVMe SSD available for storing personal data on my test device.
+This is partitioned with C: (for Windows) and D: (Data) as standard when delivered.
+For just under 200 euros more, you get an i1649-7U, 8550 GB RAM and 16 GB SSD for a RRP of 512 euros.
+So if you regularly use Photoshop or want to edit videos on your laptop while on the go, you should definitely invest the extra 200 euros because of the larger RAM.
+On top of that, there is also WLAN 802.11a/b/g/n/ac and Bluetooth 4.2.

-Externally, the MateBook X Pro equipped with two USB-C ports (one of them Thunderbolt 3.0) and one USB-A 3.0 ("normal" USB) port.
-In addition to the USB-C port on the left side, there is also a small status LED to display the charging status in addition to a 3,5mm jack plug.
-There are 4 speakers on the underside, which are jointly awarded Dolby Atmos.
-Little bass, but rich and clear tones.
-The microphone was comparatively quiet, but the conversation partner could clearly hear it.
+Externally, the MateBook X Pro is equipped with two USB-C ports (one of which is Thunderbolt 3.0) and one USB-A 3.0 ("normal" USB) port.
+In addition to the USB-C port on the left side, there is also a 3,5mm jack plug and a small status LED to display the charging status.
+There are 4 speakers on the bottom, which are all equipped with Dolby Atmos.
+Not much bass, but rich and clear sounds.
+The microphone was comparatively quiet, but could be heard clearly by the person you were talking to.

 A little word about the expandability of the MateBook: Unfortunately, the RAM is firmly soldered on - a shame.
 The built-in M2 SSD can, however, simply be pulled out and expanded as required.